 When last I saw him, I understood he had insisted on not the defeat of disability, but the embrace of the victory of an active and continuing life.
 He still performed piano concerts and readings, although he would now have Monica, an actor, or fellow poet read for him.

-Gambling in the United Kingdom has been a recreational activity for three centuries, and the British will be bet on almost on anything.
-In book mad London it’s no surprise that betting parlors annually post odds on the potential nominees and winners of the Nobel Prize in Literature.
-As recently as October 5 the odds at Labrokes, the leading London betting parlor, to win the 2011 Nobel Prize for Literature were on either Syrian poet Adonis (Ali Ahmed Said) or Tranströmer.
-This morning in the few hours before the announcement it looked as if the odds had swung to Bob Dylan or Haruki Murakami.
-Several European newspapers already were reporting online that it was Dylan.
-And then the news came early this morning: It’s Tranströmer!
+Gambling in the United Kingdom has been a recreational activity for three centuries, and the British will bet on almost anything.
+In book mad London, it’s no surprise betting parlors annually post odds on the potential nominees and winners of the Nobel Prize in Literature.
+As recently as October 5, the odds at Ladbrokes, the leading London betting parlor, to win the 2011 Nobel Prize for Literature were on either Syrian poet Adonis (Ali Ahmed Said) or Tranströmer.
+This morning in the few hours before notification of the winner, it looked as if the odds had swung to Bob Dylan or Haruki Murakami.
+Several European newspapers already were reporting online it was Dylan.
+And then news came early this morning: It’s Tranströmer!
 The Nobel announcement on European television was thirty-six seconds long.
-In the announcement, there was a reference to Tranströmer’s “luminous poems that show us all a new window of reality.”
+The Secretary of the Nobel Committee in reporting Tranströmer as the 2011 winner of the Nobel Prize for Literature, referred to Tranströmer’s “luminous poems that show us all a new window of reality.”